-This might seem a crazy question, particularly if we are talking about online roulette, which is powered by a computer (unless you are playing live roulette over a webcam that is-try it on the Betfred live roulette tables- we´d recommend Prestige Roulette).
+This might seem a crazy question, particularly if you are playing a version of online roulette, which is powered by a computer (ignore this point if you are playing live roulette over a webcam such as on Bet Victor live roulette tables- we’d recommend Prestige Roulette).

 We know that a computer can beat a human at chess and at go, but can it beat the roulette wheel?